apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/builtins/1_numeric_common.md

     * `missing` if the argument is a `missing` value,
     * `null` if the argument is a `null` value,
     * any other non-numeric input value will cause a type error,
-    * NaN for other legitimate numeric values.
+    * "NaN" for other legitimate numeric values.

  * Example: